BoltStrike77/Bracketed-Tax-Calculator/README.md

 ## Challenges I faced

 As a programmer, I face bugs countless times.
 This program in particular, though, might have been my personal record.
 From string formatting errors (how is one going to memorize those flags?), to a simple, yet decieving line of code about ArrayLists.
 For the string formatting errors, I consulted Oracle's helpful Java docs.
 For the ArrayList problem, I realized that starting my loop index at 1, means that for the code that was meant to be 1 index before the previous (ex. i-1), it had to be i-2.

+## What's next

+I hope to introduce this program to a larger group of individuals, who could maybe use this software for their own needs.
+However, I understand that applications like TurboTax already dominate the market, but maybe someone would prefer this, actually knowing how to do it by looking at the code?